sensor-dream/APIVOF/guidelines/list-info/G-packs-in-system-fedora-34.md

 <summary>GLC_lib</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : C++ class library for OpenGL application based on Qt 4
+Short desc    : C++ class library for OpenGL application based on Qt 4
 URL          : http://www.glc-lib.net/
-Лицензия     : LGPLv3+
+License      : LGPLv3+
-Описание     : GLC_lib is a C++ class library that enables the quick creation of OpenGL
+Descript     : GLC_lib is a C++ class library that enables the quick creation of OpenGL
              : application based on Qt 4.
 Some GLC_lib features : Camera orbiting, Obj
              : textured file support, 3D Primitive...
 And more.
 ```